trys/trysv4/content/blog/basil.md

 **Vue.js** is my go-to framework.
 When set up with **Nuxt.js**, I find it really quick and empowering to build in.
 Rather than spin up a Node.js server, I opted to use the `generate` mode, and host the site on **Netlify**.
 It gives me CDN hosting and a great devops experience with zero configuration.

 The database & backend layer was an interesting choice, and where I focused my learning efforts.
-I opted for an avant-garde option in **Airtable** + **Netlify Functions**.
+I opted for an avant-garde option of **Airtable** + **Netlify Functions**.
 Airtable is a lovechild of a spreadsheet and a database.
-Columns are typed and rows can be linked, so it's possible to run it as a relational database.
+The columns are typed, and the rows can be linked, so it's possible to run it as a relational database.
 It has a very sensible API (and incredible live API docs).
-I used Airtable for our [signature generator](https://www.trysmudford.com/blog/rapid-building/), but rather than use the HTTP REST API, this time I went for the `npm`.
-Again, another learning opportunity.
+I used Airtable for our [signature generator](https://www.trysmudford.com/blog/rapid-building/), but rather than use the HTTP REST API, this time I went for the `npm` module.
+Another learning opportunity.

 The module still uses callbacks, so there was a bit of 'promisification' required to get it work nicely with `async/await`.